GoogleChrome/web.dev/src/site/content/en/mini-apps/project-structure-lifecycle-and-bundling/index.md

 ## Mini app lifecycle

 A mini app must be registered with the super app by calling the globally defined `App()` method.
-Referring to the project structure outlined [above](#mini-app-project-structure), this happens in `app.js`.
+Referring to the project structure outlined [before](/project-structure-lifecycle-and-bundling/#mini-app-project-structure), this happens in
+`app.js`.
 The mini app lifecycle essentially consists of four events: `launch`, `show`, `hide`, and `error`.
 Handlers for these events can be passed to the `App()` method in the form of a configuration object, which can also contain a `globalData` property that holds data that should be